state-alchemists/zrb/README.md

 # ✔️ Other Prerequisites

-If you want to generate applications using Zrb and run them on your computer, you will also need:
+Some Zrb tasks might depend on other third-party tools like:

 - 🐸 `Node.Js` and `Npm`.
-    - You need Node.Js to modify/transpile frontend code into static files.
     - You can visit the [Node.Js website](https://nodejs.org/en) for installation instructions.
 - 🐋 `Docker` and `Docker-compose` plugin.
-    - You need `Docker` and `Docker-compose` plugin to
-        - Run docker-compose-based tasks
-        - Run some application prerequisites like RabbitMQ, Postgre, or Redpanda.
     - The easiest way to install `Docker`, `Docker-compose` plugin, and local `Kubernetes` is by using [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-    - You can also install `Docker` and `Docker-compose` plugin by following the [Docker installation guide](https://docs.docker.com/engine/install/).
+    - You can also install the `Docker` and `Docker-compose` plugin by following the [Docker installation guide](https://docs.docker.com/engine/install/).
 -  ☸️ `Kubernetes` cluster.
     - Zrb allows you to deploy your applications into `Kubernetes`.
     - To test it locally, you will need a [Minikube](https://minikube.sigs.k8s.io/docs/) or other alternatives.
 However, the easiest way is by enabling `Kubernetes` on your `Docker Desktop`.